 The financial assets at fair value through profit are non-derivative assets acquired for the purpose of gaining current income through shares in funds for investing of cash collected in a portfolio of various companies.
 These instruments represent held shares in investments funds.
 The shares in investment funds are initially measured at acquisition cost.
 The direct transaction costs of the purchase are stated as expense.
 Subsequently, at the end of each reporting period, they are measured at fair value determined on the basis of the terms and conditions for participation.
 The fair value is calculated and analysed by the investment funds themselves.
-The effects of revaluation to fair value are recognised immediately in the consolidated statement of comprehensive income as 'finance income' or 'finance costs'.
+Subsequent to the date of each statement of financial position, they are measured at fair values determined in accordance with the conditions for participation.
+The fair value are recognised immediately in the consolidated statement of comprehensive income as 'finance income' or 'finance costs'.